-Figure 36 - The Manage Deleted Presets page
+Figure 46 - The Manage Deleted Presets page

-2. Select the deleted preset(s) you want to manage.
+- Select the deleted preset(s) you want to manage.
 Tip: If you want to select deleted presets from a different bank, tap that bank button to switch banks.
 Tip: If you want to select deleted presets from multiple banks, tap the ALL BANKS button.
-The Manage Deleted Presets page displays all deleted presets from all banks.

-- 3. If you want to restore the selected presets, tap Restore Selected. - 4.
-If you want to permanently discard the selected presets, tap Discard Selected.
+The Manage Deleted Presets page displays all deleted presets from all banks. - 3.
+If you want to restore the selected presets, tap Restore Selected. - 4.
+If you want to permanently discard the selected presets, tap Discard Selected. - 5.
+When you are finished managing deleted presets, tap the X button to close the Manage Deleted Presets page.